Dr. Meghan Azad, PhD - DirectorCanada Research Chair in Early Nutrition & The Developmental Origins of Health and Disease

 Kelsey specializes in microbiome research and is interested in the role host microbiota play in health and disease.
 Her expertise extends to other milk components including oligosaccharides and metabolites, and she is experienced with diverse computational methods and data visualization techniques.
 She received her MSc in Animal Science at the University of Manitoba.

-Dr. Daniel Flores Orozco - Data Manager and Analyst
+Dr. Daniel Flores-Orozco, PhD - Data Manager and Analyst

 Daniel holds a PhD in Biosystems Engineering from the University of Manitoba where his